nqminds/trustnetz/packages/docusaurus/docs/build5-docs/60-CA-Demo/620-steps-to-set-up.md

 The web app should now be running on your selected port on the machine.

+### Set up TCP Dump to log network traffic on BRSKI Secure WIFI

+First you must identify which network interface has been setup to host the BRSKI Secure WiFi.
+In our case it was wlan1.

 ### Share port with openport
 You can now [use openport service to open share the port with the openport application](https://openport.readthedocs.io/en/latest/usage.html) like so: